MrChromebox.techMrChromebox.tech

 • Put your device in Developer Mode

-• Run the Firmware Utility Script
+• Run the Firmware Utility Script:

-• Reboot
+• Reboot when complete

-• Boot and install your new OS
+• Boot your Linux USB/SD and install your new OS

 NOTE